Times0/mlops-end-to-end/README.md

 ```
 docker compose up --build -d
 ```
-You can turn down docker with
+(You can turn down docker with the following command once you are done)
 ```
 docker compose down
 ```
 If you want to delete the volumes for a fresh start, use "-v"

 ### Running